jorishr/notes-on-typescript/oop_in_typescript/02_inheritance.md

     constructor(data: {age: number, legs: number, name: string}) {
         super(data.age, data.legs, data.name);
     }
-    //the super keyword also gives you access to the parent class properties direclty if a constructor is used super.age
+    //the super keyword also gives you access to the parent class properties directly if a constructor is used super.age
     super.legs
     super.name